We have three enjoyable and interactive worksheets for you to download and print.

 These worksheets will take you on a journey of discovery where you will find out about a royal visit in 1874 to a Birmingham pen factory, the interesting names manufacturers often gave their steel pen nibs (such as Thunderer), and you can also try your hand at ancient translations.

 Have a go and have fun!

 Our talks provide a fascinating insight into the history of Birmingham’s Pen Trade during the 19th century.

-Our Bespoke Talks are presented by Andy Munro, Chair of the Museum and our Operations Manager.
+Our Bespoke Talks are presented by Andy Munro, Chair of the Museum and our Museum Manager.

 Discover interesting details about the steel pen nib manufacturing processes, key entrepreneurs and the lives of the men, women and children who worked long hours in pen factories to make this trade so successful in terms of production, reputation and improving literacy.

 Learn of the ingenuity of the city’s entrepreneurs and the tough working lives of the men, women, and children, who helped make Birmingham world market leaders in this industry.